Updated on October 17th, 2024 by Felix Martinez

 We see limited distribution growth prospects moving forward, in line with our rationale regarding the fund’s overall growth.
 Apart from higher pricing over the years, we can see the fund generating more or less stagnant earnings and thus paying out rather stagnant distributions.

-The current monthly distribution of C$0.16 translates to an annualized rate of C$1.14 (or US$0.85), implying a yield of 7.2%.
-It is a rather substantial yield, but at the same time, however, it reflects investors’ expectation for limited dividend growth prospects.
+The current monthly distribution of C$0.09 translates to an annualized rate of C$1.08 (or US$0.78), implying a yield of 7.5%.
+This yield is rather substantial, but it also reflects investors’ expectations for limited dividend growth prospects.

 Source: Koyfin